Quantum Liouville Cosmology: Wavefunctions at one loop and beyond

 \section{Wavefunctions at one loop and beyond}

 In this section, we put the various pieces discussed in the previous sections together, presenting the semiclassical wavefunction at one-loop order and comparing it with the all-loop expectations discussed in §\ref{sec:Liouville_wfn} based on \cite{Fateev:2000ik,Teschner:2000md,Anninos:2024iwf,Bautista:2021ogd}.
 Thus far, we have focused on FZZT boundary conditions, specified by a boundary cosmological constant $\Lambda_\mathrm{b}$.
 This is discussed further in §\ref{sec:fixed_K}.
 In §\ref{sec:fixed_ell} we instead fix the physical length $\ell$ of the boundary, which is conjugate to $\Lambda_\mathrm{b}$.
 Lastly, in §\ref{sec:fixed_A}, we fix not only $\ell$ but also the physical area of the bulk geometry $A$.
-The cosmological constant effectively acts as a chemical potential for $A$ and, hence, the theory with fixed $\Lambda$ is related to the fixed-area ensemble through a Laplace transform \cite{David:1988hj,Distler:1988jt}, as explained below.

-The different ensembles and boundary conditions are related by Laplace transforms.
-At tree level, the saddle point approximation of the integral transforms lead to Legendre transforms.
-At the one loop level, we must also include a one-loop factor from the quadratic expansion around the saddle point.
+The different ensembles and boundary conditions are related by Laplace transforms since the cosmological constants $\Lambda$ and $\Lambda_\mathrm{b}$ act as chemical potentials for $A$ and $\ell$, respectively.
+At tree level, the saddle point approximation of the integral transforms leads to Legendre transforms.
+At the one-loop level, we must also include a one-loop factor from the quadratic expansion around the saddle point.

-To make the discussion transparent, in this section we denote by $S_\mathrm{L}$ the Liouville action \emph{without} the cosmological constant terms $\Lambda \hat{A}$ and $\Lambda_\mathrm{b} \hat{\ell}$, in contrast to \eqref{eq:one-pt_PI}.
+To make the discussion transparent, in this section we denote by $S_\mathrm{L}$ the Liouville action \emph{without} the cosmological constant terms $\Lambda \hat{A}$ and $\Lambda_\mathrm{b} \hat{\ell}$, in contrast to §\ref{sec:PI}.
 When they appear, we write these terms explicitly.
 Recall that $\hat{A}$ and $\hat{\ell}$ are the area and length operators, that is, they are computed using the physical metric and hence depend on $\varphi$.
-Hence, the path integral in the fixed are ensemble, for instance, contains a delta function $\delta(A - \hat{A})$, as described in more detail below.
+Hence, the path integral in the fixed area ensemble, for instance, contains a delta function $\delta(A - \hat{A})$, as described in more detail below.
 Moreover, we focus on the timelike theory but include some comments on the spacelike case, in particular in §\ref{sec:fixed_A}.

 In addition, having already discussed the conformal dimensions in §\ref{sec:conf}, we focus on the wavefunctions $\Psi_\alpha$, defined in \eqref{eq:one-pt_wfn} by

 Recall that this timelike Liouville wavefunction has been studied before in \cite{Bautista:2021ogd} by bootstrap methods and in \cite{Anninos:2024iwf} from a Wheeler--DeWitt (WDW) and saddle point perspective, as discussed in §\ref{sec:Liouville_wfn}.
 Here, we extend the semiclassical analysis beyond the saddle point level and ensure that conformal invariance is preserved by the boundary conditions, see §\ref{sec:Liouville_wfn} and §\ref{sec:conf}.
 Recall also that this wavefunction captures the gravitational part of a gravitational path integral with a diffeomorphism invariant insertion \eqref{eq:wfu}, and arises by fixing the Weyl gauge, as described in §\ref{sec:gravity_and_Liouville}.